Tumbleweeds plague drought-stricken American West

 ROLLING HAVOC

-The weed can grow up to 3 feet (0.9 meter) high in summer, and when the plants dry out in winter, winds detach them from their roots and send them rolling across the landscape, spreading seeds as they go.
+The weed can grow up to 3 feet high in summer, and when the plants dry out in winter, winds detach them from their roots and send then rolling across the landscape, spreading seeds as they go.

 Rolling clusters of the tumbleweed have created havoc in the drought-stricken areas of the West.